w3c/tokyo18-workshop/minutes.md

 > *ivan>Se:* [slides online](https://w3c.github.io/tokyo18-workshop/slides/ISIcrunch_PPT_W3C-Tokyo_v4.pdf)

-**Vincent Wartelle:** I was asked by ? to talk about the new project, artificial intelligence in publishing process
+**Vincent Wartelle:** I was asked by Bill McCoy to talk about the new project, artificial intelligence in publishing process
 … We'll talk about the ebook communication.
 We are fully committed to ebooks, creating epubs for education publishers
 … Production of ebook community
 … We'll see challenges and goals, why we chose AI